 Cats do not like stickiness on their feet.
 You can stick rows of double stick tape to the arms of sofas and other areas where your cat likes to scratch.
 Often the feel of the tape will be enough to discourage scratching.
 You should eventually be able to stop applying the tape once she has learned her lesson.

 You can deter your cat from scratching if you can catch her in the act and squirt her with either a spray bottle of water or the stream from a water gun.
-However, you'll need to be quick and persistent to make this deterrent effective on a long-term basis.
+However, using punishment is not effective to modify behaviors and unless you are there for every single time she is scratching and you have excellent timing, using a water bottle or gun will not help.
+It can also cause your cat to become afraid of you and damage your relationship so it's best to avoid this traditional method.

 Spraying citrus scents on the areas that you don't want your cat to scratch may also keep your pet from tearing up your furniture.
 Cats dislike the smell of citrus.